adam-stokes/ogc/docs/index.md

 $ ogc launch
 ```

+!!! note
-*Note*: If the file is something other than `ogc.yml` append the `--spec` option to the launch command:
+    If the file is something other than `ogc.yml` append the `--spec` option to the launch command:

 ```shell
 $ ogc launch --spec my-custom-provision.yml